plexidev/quick.db/README.md

 2. **Run:** `npm i -g node-gyp` in terminal
 3. **Run:** `node-gyp --python /path/to/python2.7` (skip this step if you didn't install python 3.x)
 4. **Run:** `npm i quick.db`

-## What is quick.db?

-> Quick.db is an easy to use database wrapper for better-sqlite3, it was designed to be simple to let new users who are just getting into development and don't want to worry about learning SQL just quite yet.